MicrosoftDocs/sql-docs/docs/integration-services/packages/legacy-package-deployment-ssis.md

  After the wizard finishes, the new configuration is added to the configuration list in the **Package Configuration Organizer** dialog box.

+> [!NOTE]
-> **NOTE:** The last page in the Package Configuration Wizard, Completing the Wizard, lists the target properties in the configuration.
+> The last page in the Package Configuration Wizard, Completing the Wizard, lists the target properties in the configuration.
 If you want to update properties when you run packages by using the **dtexec** command prompt utility, you can generate the strings that represent the property paths by running the Package Configuration Wizard and then copy and paste them into the command prompt window for use with the set option of **dtexec.**

  The following table describes the columns in the configuration list in the **Package Configuration Organizer** dialog box.